BordneAI/BordneAI/README.md

 ### 🔭 Current Focus

 - **BordneSAI (The Synthesized LLM Core):** Architecting the foundational logic for verifiably safe, self-aware, and autonomously evolving LLM systems.
 The public development hub for this standard is the `BordneSAI` repository, which hosts public pages and documentation about the proprietary core logic.
+- **BordneSAI-Baseline-Testing (Proprietary LLM Benchmarking):** Developing and executing the "Ultimate Baseline Test" framework to rigorously evaluate LLM performance and quantify BordneSAI's enhancement.
+This is a private internal resource.
 - **BordneAI EOS (The Ethical Operating System):** Continuing to architect the universal instruction set for verifiably safe and aligned AI across all domains.
 The private development hub for this broader standard is the `BordneAI-EOS` repository.

 ---